 The shop grew rapidly, adding floor space and products until 1985 when the government acquired the lots for conservation.
 Mustafa then rented a 40,000 square foot space in Serangoon Plaza, far from the main commercial action in the nascent Little India neighbourhood.

 In the face of spiralling rents, and thus wanting control of his own property, Mustaq began buying up shophouses on the adjoining Syed Alwi Road until he owned the whole row.
-In 1995, he opened the 75,000 square foot Mustafa Centre.
-In 2003 it became the first local department store to open twenty-fours a day.
+In 1995, he opened the 75,000-square-foot Mustafa Centre.
+In 2003 it became the first local department store to open 24 hours a day.
 Today, it boasts over 300,000 goods spread across 400,000 square feet of space—greater than six football fields—and employs over 1,900 people.

 “Talent is not just about paper qualifications,” Mustaq Ahmad once said, perhaps cognisant of this country’s obsession with grades.
 “It’s really people doing something with passion and a great deal of interest.”

-In some ways, the story of Mustaq Ahmad is a quintessentially Singaporean one: hard work, individual responsibility, success through merit.
-In others, it is different: the lack of education, the focus on servicing the lower- and middle-classes, the shunning of the limelight (his own name, Mustaq, is unfamiliar to most.)
+In some ways, the story of Mustaq Ahmad is a quintessentially Singaporean one: Hard work, individual responsibility, and success through merit.
+In others, it is different: The lack of education, the focus on servicing the lower- and middle-classes, the shunning of the limelight (his own name, Mustaq, is unfamiliar to most).

 In a world paralysed by nativism, persistent suspicions about the motivations of migrants, and deep-seated misunderstandings about Islam, one hopes that Singapore will always remain a place where a penniless Indian Muslim can just rock up and build an empire.